microsoft/ebpf-for-windows/docs/TroubleshootingGuide.md

 [1]48D498.48D750::2023/07/18-18:49:07.123136900 [EbpfForWindowsProvider]{"Api":"DeviceIoControl","last_error":"2001(WIN=The specified driver is invalid.)","meta":{"provider":"EbpfForWindowsProvider","event":"EbpfApiError","time":"2023-07-19T01:49:07.1231369Z","cpu":1,"pid":4773016,"tid":4773712,"channel":11,"level":2,"keywords":"0x100"}}
 ```

 Check the Program type's guid and Attach type's guid in the trace.
 Program type and Attach type must have valid guid.

-The first trace shows `Attach type` guid is zero.
+The first trace shows `Program type` guid is valid but `Attach type` guid is zero.
 Hence `ebpf_program_create` failed.
 The subsequent traces show 'Unable to Load Device Driver' and 'The specified driver is invalid' indicating that this is a NMR failure due to an invalid attach type.

 **Mitigation**: If you observe NMR failures, you can attempt to restart `netebpfext` and `ebpfcore`: